Admiral Of The Port? The Fleet?

 Lord Mayor’s View Of The Thames – Sunday, 30 June 2024, Staines-upon-Thames

 More smiles than stains, we held a wonderful recreation of a very old tradition.
 It was something long in the planning, and only possible with enormous help from a huge variety of people, not least my Water Bailiff (Chris Livett) and Under Water Bailiff (Frank Moxon – affectionately known as ‘Scuba Bailiff), DL Nicholas Wood-Dow, Sheriff Langley, Sheriff Masojada, LM’s Sea Cadets ADC, Doggetts Coat & Badge Watermen, four Livery Masters, Sea Cadets, Sea Cadets Pipers, RNLI Crew, the Mayor and people of Staines and Spelthorne, and a lot of boat owners.
-Particular mention must go to Stephen Barnard, friend, fellow Waterman & Lighterman, and owner of M B Leonie.
+Particular mention must go to Stephen Bernhard, friend, fellow Waterman & Lighterman, and owner of M B Leonie.

 The Team – about to embark at Penton Hook Lock